yashsinha1611/sfdocs_Build_AI/docs/Quick_Start/aws.md

 ## Setting up SnappyFlow in your own environment

-SnappyFlow can be consumed via SnappyFlow Cloud or it can be setup in your own environment such as on-prem data center or it can be setup in your cloud account in AWS and Azure.
+SnappyFlow can be consumed via SnappyFlow Cloud or it can be setup in your own environment such as an on-prem data center or it can be setup in your cloud account in AWS and Azure.

 :::caution